tomelabs/Horizon-borrower-validator/README.md

 A tool to augment the Borrower editing process for the Horizon Library Management System (by [SirsiDynix](http://www.sirsidynix.com/)).

 The catalyst for creating this tool was a high incidence of incorrect data relating to Borrower records at the Library I work for.
 There are several causes for this, eg:
 * Human error - the Borrower registration and validation process is probably the most complicated process that frontline staff are required to complete on the Horizon staff client.
-Understandably, there are frequent occurrences of misspelled works or syntax that hasn't been fixed/entered correctly.
+Understandably, there are frequent occurrences of misspelled words or syntax that hasn't been fixed/entered correctly.
 * A lack of built-in validation on the Library Management System client - Horizon has a lot of free text fields, with little in the way of validation to ensure data has been entered correctly, eg.
    * correct Title case used in Address fields,
    * use of commas in borrower names,